apache/accumulo-website/_docs-2/troubleshooting/advanced.md

 * Start managers once there are no more fate operations

 If any of the operations are not complete, you should rollback the upgrade and troubleshoot completing them with your prior version.

+Prior to 2.1, the same step apply, but the fate command is accessed with the Accumulo shell instead of the admin command.
+The shell commands are as follows:

+use `fate print` to list transactions use `fate delete` to delete completed transactions

 ## File Naming Conventions